Signals at Greenford

 29/4/06

 Greenford South Junction Greenford East is the last remaining signalbox with WR lower quadrant signals in London.
 It controls a triangular junction where the branch line from West Ealing joins the former GWR Paddington-Birmingham direct line.
+I have now included a hyperlinked diagram of the Greenford triangle below.

-This is the view of Greenford South Junction from South Greenford station on the branch line.
+This was the view of Greenford South Junction from South Greenford station on the branch line.
 A train is signalled into the bay platform at Greenford, which is cut into the eastern end of the Central Line island platform and reached via a separate chord.
-The signal in the foreground, GE52/63, controls Greenford South Junction, while the one in the distance controls the entrance to the bay line.
-The rears of the up starters towards West Ealing can be seen on the right.
+The signal in the foreground, GE52/63, controlled Greenford South Junction, while the one in the distance controls the entrance to the bay line.
+It has since been replaced with a new LED signal.

 The starters towards West Ealing A face-on shot of the up starters towards West Ealing.
 The signal on the left reads from the chord from the eastern junction, while the one on the right has been cleared for a departing local passenger train.